I must admit that thanks to the advance in camera tech, filming becomes easier than ever before.

 Virtually, you can not record a good slow-motion video with a camera at 24fps.
 It requires at least 50fps – 60 fps, or possibly 120fps in your camera setting.

 As far as I know, iPhone 6 even can record at 720/240fps.
 So amazing, huh?

-Still, there is an exceptions when the high frame rate video (240fps) might not fit your specific project because of its extreme look.
+Still, there is an exception when the high frame rate video (240fps) might not fit your specific project because of its extreme look.
 So let adjust the camera frame rates function purposefully.

-Shooting at higher frames rates means that your camera will need a faster shutter speed.
-As a result, it requires a larger aperture in order to the sensor can pick up more light (the maximum aperture is 1.4).
+Shooting at higher frame rates means that your camera will need a faster shutter speed.
+As a result, it requires a larger aperture in order for the sensor can pick up more light (the maximum aperture is 1.4).

 A good rule of thumb, the shutter speed should be set at twice the frame rate.

 For instance, I often use 1/50-second shutter speed for shooting at 24 fps, and 1/240-second shutter speed for 120 fps.

 The most common difficulty that vloggers have to face when shooting slow-motion videos is the lack of light.

 As I said above, when you filming slow-motion videos, both the frame rate and the shutter speed increase.

 Therefore, we will need more light than usual.